 The improvement works may mean that you find your appointment or treatment is not being held where you might expect it, or you might hear noise from our contractors completing the works.
 We apologise for any inconvenience caused and if you have any concerns, please speak to the member of staff taking care of you.

-What improvements are being made?
+What improvements are now complete?

 What do I need to know?

-Patients and their loved ones should follow the instructions on signage around the cancer centre, as well as any instructions given by staff.
+Please follow the instructions on signage around the cancer centre, as well as any instructions given by staff.

 Some of these works may involve the removal of asbestos from different areas of the cancer centre buildings.
 The presence of asbestos is not unusual in a building as old as Mount Vernon and robust, regular monitoring is in place to ensure everyone is safe and that there is no risk to patients, staff or visitors.